The (R)evolution of Steve Jobs

 Understand every word: Performed in English with English subtitles.

-An Important Update regarding the vaccination policy for Lyric Opera performances at the Kauffman Center.
+An Important Update regarding the vaccination policy for Lyric Opera performances.

 Steve Jobs, John Moore